 The average gym owner says they have more than a one in three chance (36%) of going out of business before the end of 2021 if Congress does not provide meaningful relief.

 Healthy gyms and fitness studios = Healthy communities

 Community gyms and fitness studios help tens of millions of Americans stay healthy, improving their immune systems and reducing rates of chronic and infectious disease.

 - Research has shown that exercise reduces the risk of infectious diseases like influenza and pneumonia and chronic diseases like heart disease and diabetes.

 - The Centers for Disease Control and Prevention (CDC) recently warned that even being overweight may put individuals at increased risk of severe COVID-19.

 - Stay-at-home orders, remote work/school, and other COVID-related measures have led to surges in rates of depression, obesity, and other health issues.

-America’s community gyms will help our nation return to health and address the growing crises of obesity, chronic disease, and depression.
+America’s community gyms and fitness studios will help our nation return to health and address the growing crises of obesity, chronic disease, and depression.

-Let’s keep America’s community gyms healthy through this crisis, so they can keep America healthy after it.
+Let’s keep America’s community gyms and fitness studios healthy through this crisis, so they can keep America healthy after it.